JetBrains Fleet 1.48 Help

 Manage .NET projects and solutions

-To bridge the gap between workspace and project or solution in Fleet, you need to use the directory where the .csproj or .sln file resides as a workspace.
+To bridge the gap between a workspace and a project or solution in Fleet, you can use the directory where the .csproj or .sln, .slnx, or .slnf file resides as the workspace.

-In the current version, Fleet does not have a user interface for creating projects and solutions, but you can use .NET command-line interface (CLI) for that. .NET CLI is included in the .NET SDK, which you should have installed as described in prerequisites.
+In the current version, JetBrains Fleet provides a user interface for creating projects, but it does not yet support creating solutions through the UI.
+However, you can always use the .NET command-line interface (CLI) to create both projects and solutions.
+The .NET CLI is included in the .NET SDK, which you should already have installed as described in Getting started with C#.

 Create a new project and solution

-2. In the file browser, navigate to an empty folder where you want to store your code and click Open.
+2. In the file browser, navigate to an empty folder where you want to store your code, then click Open.

-This will open the desired folder as a workspace in the Files view.
+This opens the selected folder as a workspace in the Files view.

-4. Make sure that the command line is in the root of the workspace, and create a new project from a dotnet project template.
-For example, we can create a new console application MyConsoleApp.
-To do so, type the following in the terminal:
+4. Make sure the command line is at the root of the workspace, and create a new project using a .NET project template.
+For example, to create a new console application named MyConsoleApp, run:

 dotnet new console -o MyConsoleApp

-This command will create a new MyConsoleApp directory and place the project configuration file MyConsoleApp.csproj and an initial source file Program.cs in this directory.
+This command creates a new MyConsoleApp directory containing the project configuration file MyConsoleApp.csproj and the initial source file Program.cs.

 dotnet sln add MyConsoleApp

-6. Now you can switch to the Files view to create and open project files from there.
+6. You can now switch to the Files view to create and open project files.

-When you first create or open a project or solution in JetBrains Fleet, you will see its file system structure in the Files view and have basic editor features as well as textual search.
+When you create or open a project or solution in JetBrains Fleet for the first time, you will see its file system structure in the Files view.
+At this point, you can use basic editor features and perform textual search.

-When you enable the Smart Mode, JetBrains Fleet will analyze and index everything included in the solution, and you will be able to see the solution structure in the Solution view and access tons of code intelligence features.
+When you enable Smart Mode, JetBrains Fleet analyzes and indexes all the files included in the solution.
+You will then be able to view the project structure in the Solution view and access a full set of code intelligence features.

 Manage projects and files in your solution

-2. Make sure that the command line is in the root of the workspace, where the solution's .sln file resides.
+2. Make sure the command line is in the root of the workspace, where the solution's .sln, .slnx, or .slnf file is located.

-3. Use dotnet project templates to create a project of the desired type.
+3. Use dotnet project templates to create a project of the required type.

-For example, to create a class library TestLib, type the following:
+For example, to create a class library named TestLib, run:

 dotnet new classlib -o TestLib

-4. To add the new project to the solution, use the dotnet sln add command, for example:
+4. To add the new project to the solution, use the dotnet sln add command:

 dotnet sln add TestLib